 All graduate students are also governed by the Graduate School of Arts and Sciences Policies and Procedures.

 Normally, students are accepted for the fall semester only.
 The application deadline for the regular MA program, the MA in Irish Literature and Culture, and for the MAT Program is February 1.
 For the regular MA program, both the general and subject Graduate Record Examinations are required.
 Application forms should be accompanied by a personal statement, a writing sample, transcripts and three letters of recommendation.
 Apply on-line.

 Unlike many MA programs, we can offer financial aid to qualified applicants.
-Twelve first-year MA students are given 15-credit scholarships (covering a full year's average tuition).
+Up to four MA students are given a full tuition scholarship, which covers all 30 credits required for the degree.
+Up to sixteen MA students are given an annual $10,000 tuition scholarship.
+This award is guaranteed for the first year of graduate school, and is renewable for a second year.
+We expect renewal of the scholarship to be automatic if a student is making adequate progress in the program.
 All second-year students are eligible to compete for 24 Teaching Fellowships.
 Our Teaching Fellow program is one of the best currently available, involving course work and hands-on workshop training before the teaching begins, in addition to ongoing staff workshops and support.
 For information about other kinds of funding opportunities, please contact

 Chestnut Hill, MA 02467

 For more information please contact Min Song, Director of the MA Program.

 You may also email email@example.com or write to the following address: